wbuz24/grad-research/resources/markdown/ePMP-NOTES.md

 ## Memory Encryption Controller
 An extended memory controller that sits behind the LLC (on-chip)

 Currently, the gem5 implementation has a Memory Encryption Engine (but no MC) - this will be corrected to be a Memory Controller (MC) that house a MEE.

+## Metadata Cache